jrucho/YTbeatmakercues/README.md

   second press a moment longer (or tap three times quickly) to erase only the selected loop—the button blinks briefly when this happens.
 Loops can be resumed individually with a single press; if no loops are playing they start immediately, otherwise they wait for the next bar.
+Stopped loops relaunch on the following bar in sync with the current **master** loop.
+The first active loop becomes the master automatically, and if it stops, the role passes to the next playing loop.
 Exporting downloads each active loop as its own track with the BPM rounded in the file name.
 If loops are pitched, the filenames also include `-pitched-<BPM>bpm`.
 Use `V` for the video looper.
 Hold Option and press **Cmd+R** to erase **all** loops.
 Use